EnMasseProject/enmasse/README.md

 # Quick start

+NOTE: For an End-2-End example for setting up EnMasse, see [Getting Started](https://github.com/EnMasseProject/enmasse/blob/master/getting-started/e2e-example.md).
+This document is exposing more low level details that may quickly get outdated.

 ## Optional: Setup openshift test cluster

 If you don't have an openshift cluster available, you can easily set one up locally by downloading